 For conventional with profits policies, regular bonuses are declared as percentages of the guaranteed sum assured or guaranteed pension and in some cases as percentages of the attaching regular bonuses, and are added yearly.
 For some classes of unitised with profits policies, regular bonuses are declared in the form of increases in the price of units held in the fund.
 For other classes of unitised with profits policies regular bonuses are declared in the form of extra units being added to the policy yearly.
 Regular bonus additions increase the level of guaranteed amounts payable on specified events such as death, maturity, or retirement.
+For unit-linked with profits policies regular bonuses are declared in the form of extra units in the chosen unit-linked funds being added to the policy yearly.
+Once added these units are treated in the same way as units derived from contributions.

 A further type of bonus, interim bonus, may also be added at the date of claim.
-Interim bonus is a way of allowing for some regular bonus between bonus declaration dates.
+Interim bonus is a way of allowing for some regular bonus between bonus declaration dates for conventional and unitised with profits policies.